StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/supported-types.md

 Both the OsCapability and ComputeCapablity of the Compute node are mapped to properties of the EC2 instance by the `CapabilityMapper`.

-First the `CapabilityMapper` is used to figure out the ID of the Amazon Machine Image (AMI) corresponding to the OsCapability.
+First, the `CapabilityMapper` is used to figure out the ID of the Amazon Machine Image (AMI) corresponding to the OsCapability.
 To do this, we build an [`AmazonEC2`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/ec2/AmazonEC2.html) client with the AWS SDK for Java to get the latest image IDs from AWS.
 In order to get the right image ID, a [`DescribeImagesRequest`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/ec2/model/DescribeImagesRequest.html) is built with the properties of the OsCapability.
-When the image request is completed, the [`describeImages()`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/ec2/AmazonEC2.html#describeImages-com.amazonaws.services.ec2.model.DescribeImagesRequest-) method of the EC2 client is used to get the images fullfilling the requirements of the request.
-From these images, the capability mapper takes the the latest image ID available which in turn is used by the visitor as the `ImageId` property of the EC2 instance.
+When the image request is completed, the [`describeImages()`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/ec2/AmazonEC2.html#describeImages-com.amazonaws.services.ec2.model.DescribeImagesRequest-) method of the EC2 client is used to get the images fulfilling the requirements of the request.
+From these images, the capability mapper takes the latest image ID available which in turn is used by the visitor as the `ImageId` property of the EC2 instance.

 Then the `CapabilityMapper` is used to figure out the right `InstanceType` for the EC2 instance corresponding to the ComputeCapability.
 The right instance type is determined based on the `numCpus` and `memSize` properties of the ComputeCapability.
 Once the right instance type has been found, it is used by the visitor as the `InstanceType` property of the EC2 instance.
 If no instance type fitting the requirements the ComputeCapability can be found, the transformation ends with a `TransformationFailureException`.

 #### 3. Cloudformation Init

 We use the [CloudFormation Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) and the [cfn-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) script to bootstrap our EC2 instances.
 It allows us to call scripts, commands, install packages and download files on our EC2 instances.
-Specifically the `CFNinit` is created and added to the `CloudFormationModule` but not yet to the EC2 instance, so it can still be manipulated by the visitor.
+Specifically, the `CFNinit` is created and added to the `CloudFormationModule` but not yet to the EC2 instance, so it can still be manipulated by the visitor.

 #### 4. Creating the instance